Kiko-Climent/mmdiscos-1/README.md

 ### Validator Testing
 - HTML:
-I found an error because there was some buttons nested inside < a > elements.
-I fixed the problems by creating new buttons with Bootstrap.
 Passing again through the validator and no more errors were found [W3C Validator](/media/html_check.png)

 - CSS: